 During any development activity, documentation works as a road map, specifying what the final product will have and keeping everyone aligned with the same vision.
-(Check this out: Communication in agile software development… does it matter?).

 The reality is that Agile produces documentation, but it is different.
 The increased collaboration environment that an Agile project claims to encourage could reduce the need for some design documents.
 Instead of those fixed and lengthy requirements, you have a living product backlog, a collection of user stories that are actively updated and prioritized.

-Finally, if a specific document is relevant and important for you, which means it brings you value, then it should be treated just as any other deliverable at your project, so it must be scheduled and developed as you do with the code.
+Finally, if a specific document is relevant and important for you, which means it brings you value, then it should be treated just like any other deliverable at your project, so it must be scheduled and developed as you do with the code.

 Myth 2: There is no planning needed